 Institute Details

-Scholarships are available.
-If you are interested in the program, please apply, and we can determine together if it's a good fit for your goals and how to make the program accessible.
+There are a few partial scholarships available.
+If you are interested in the program, please apply, and let us know what financial assistance you might need, and we can discuss ways to make the program accessible.

 Application

 Please complete the form below and we will be in contact with you from info@luccabelcanto.com in order to set up a call.
-In this call, you will speak with a member our team who will get to know you, answer your questions, and together you can determine if the program is a good fit for your needs.
+(Please add info@luccabelcanto.com to your trusted senders so the email doesn't go to spam.)
+In this call, we will get to know you, answer your questions, and together you can determine if the program is a good fit for your needs.

 Get to Know Us